wpilibsuite/frc-characterization/arm-characterization/README.md

 Prerequisites (PC)
 ------------------

-Required to use the data_logger.py/data_analyzer.py scripts.
+The following is required to use the data_logger.py/data_analyzer.py scripts for all of the characterization tools included in this repository:

 * Install Python 3.6 on your data gathering computer that will be connected to the robot's network